jaeyk/unbundling-linked-fate/README.md

 - **Linked fate**: Do you agree or disagree - What happens to (Latinos/ whites/ blacks and African Americans / Asians/ Pacific Islanders/ American Indians) in this country will have something to do with what happens in my life
 - **Linked progress**: Do you agree or disagree - When things get better for (Latinos/ whites/ blacks and African Americans/ Asians/ Pacific Islanders/ American Indians) in this country, then things will get better for me
 - **Linked hurt**: Do you agree or disagree - When things get worse for (Latinos/ whites/ blacks and African Americans/ Asians/ Pacific Islanders/ American Indians) in this country, then things will get worse for me

-## Findings

-The survey data analysis demonstrates the followings.

-1. Linked progress and linked hurt are two distinct dimensions of linked fate.
-2. Linked progress was on averge scored higher than linked hurt across all racial groups, though the differences were within margin of errors except for Latinx.
-3. People tend to indicate stronger group consciousness when they were asked about it through the standard linked fate question.
-White group consciousness disappeared when we used more specific linked fate qustions.

 ## Workflow